teabolt/gsoc19-eli5-gradcam/README.md

 * Usual coding stuff - working with Keras, numpy, Pillow, PyTorch.
 * Later down the line: making changes that “break” a lot of things, i.e. need to update other code, tests, docs.
 * Prioritizing what to work on.
 Working up to speed to get "features" done.
+* Estimating how long certain tasks will take.
 * Finding hardware suitable for Machine Learning, i.e. using Kaggle kernels.

 ## Learnings